AnhadWander/Disaster-Relief-Database-Manager-System/README.md

-# Disaster-Relief-Database-Manager-System
+# Disaster-Relief Information System
 *Command-Line Edition with PostgreSQL back-end & multi-language support*

 ---

 ## 1&nbsp;&nbsp;Project Overview
 After large-scale natural disasters relief workers need a **single source of truth** to track displaced people, medical care, supplies, inquiries from relatives, and shelter locations.
-This project delivers a **self-contained command-line application** that
+This project delivers a **self-contained command-line application** that:

 * registers disaster victims, their relationships & medical history
 * logs inquiries and links them to missing persons and locations